abitmore/QTradeX-Algo-Trading-SDK/README.md

 Welcome to **QTradeX**, a powerful and flexible Python framework for designing, backtesting, and deploying algorithmic trading bots.
 Built with cryptocurrency markets in mind, QTradeX provides high-level abstractions for trading strategies, technical indicators, data handling, and optimization, making it an ideal tool for both novice and experienced algo-traders.

 This repository contains the core QTradeX framework.

+Read the core docs at [QtradeX SDK DeepWiki](https://deepwiki.com/squidKid-deluxe/QTradeX-Algo-Trading-SDK).

-See the docs at [DeepWiki](https://deepwiki.com/squidKid-deluxe/QTradeX-Algo-Trading-SDK).
+Read the bot docs at [QtradeX AI Agents DeepWiki](https://deepwiki.com/squidKid-deluxe/QTradeX-AI-Agents).

+Join the community on [QtradeX Telegram Group](https://t.me/qtradex_sdk).

 For a collection of pre-built trading strategies, check out the companion repository: